 The StartUp Foundations SLE will focus on Entrepreneurial Thought and Action, team building, and technology.
 In addition to sessions on Ideas and Barriers to Innovation, students will participate in a competitive, computer-based simulation (Techmark), develop processes that will support virtual and in-person teamwork, take their first classes in Entrepreneurship and Leadership, and attend a variety of networking events.

-DISRUPTIVE CHANGE AND ENTERPRISE TRANSF
+BL DISRUPTIVE CHANGE & ENTERPRISE TRANSF

 MBA7401 Disruptive Change and Enterprise Transformation (Signature Learning Experience)